large-scale-gxe-methods/GEM/README.md

 SNPID   - The SNP identifier.
 rsID    - The reference identifier of the SNP.
 CHR     - The chromosome of the SNP.
-POS     - The position of the SNP in its CHR.
+POS     - The position of the SNP of its CHR.
 Allele1 - The reference allele (REF) assuming that the REF allele is first.
 Allele2 - The alternative allele (ALT) assuming that the ALT allele is second.
 AF      - The allele frequency of the ALT allele.